Skip to content

 3 Memory Monitoring

 Memory is one of the main factors affecting Linux performance.
-Adequate memory resources directly impact application system performance.
+The adequacy of memory resources directly affects the usage performance of application systems.

 image.png